Wednesday, April 19, 2017

 @Der Spiegel

-What the chancellor did not expect: The German people stood up and showed that democracy, which Adenauer had vaccinated them with, worked.
-In the aftermath of the Spiegel Affair, he had to fire several of his ministers and reshuffle the government and never regained popularity.
+What Adenauer did not expect was that the German people would stand up and demonstrate that democracy, which he had instilled in them, was effective.
+In the aftermath of the Spiegel Affair, he was forced to dismiss several of his ministers and reshuffle the government.
+He never regained his popularity.

-*Adenauer became chancellor at the age of 73 with a one-vote majority (his own) in 1949 and stepped back in 1963 at the age of 87.
+*Adenauer became chancellor at the age of 73 with a one-vote majority (his own) in 1949.
+He stepped back in 1963 at the age of 87.

-Adenauer, a man educated in the Kaiserreich of the 19th century, and near, the end, plagued by senile stubbornness, understood democracy as being something useful for his Christian Democratic Party.
+Adenauer, a man educated in the Kaiserreich of the 19th century, near the end, was plagued by senile stubbornness and understood democracy as being something useful for his Christian Democratic Party.
 His opinion about the German voter: Der dumme Bürger, meine Herren - und der Bürger in Deutschland, ich weiß nicht wie er anderswo ist, ist strohdumm! -, glaubt das.
 (The dumb citizen, gentlemen - and the citizen of Germany, I don't know how he is elsewhere, is empty-headed! -, believe that).

 Nevertheless, in Adenauer's case, we should not apply Shakespeare's dictum: The evil that men do lives after them; the good is oft interred with their bones.